jbougaev/jbougaev.github.io/second-guidline.md

 - **alternative for time-based media**

     document including correctly sequenced text descriptions of time-based visual and auditory information and providing a means for achieving the outcomes of any time-based interaction

+- **synchronized media**

+    audio or video synchronized with another format for presenting information and/or with time-based interactive components, unless the media is a media alternative for text that is clearly labeled as such

 [source](https://www.w3.org/WAI/WCAG21/Understanding/time-based-media){:target="_blank"}